microsoft/mu_basecore/MdeModulePkg/Library/VariablePolicyLib/ReadMe.md

 ### Host-Based Unit Test

+MU_CHANGE

+This test:

+`MdeModulePkg\Library\VariablePolicyLib\VariablePolicyUnitTest\VariablePolicyUnitTest.inf`

-There is a test that can be run as part of the Host-Based Unit Testing infrastructure provided by EDK2 PyTools (documented elsewhere).
+can be run as part of the Host-Based Unit Testing infrastructure provided by EDK2 PyTools (documented elsewhere).
 It will test all internal guarantees and is where you will find test cases for most of the policy matching and security of the Variable Policy Engine.

 ### Shell-Based Functional Test